RobinScavo/Property-Management/README.md

 # Acknowledgements:
-- Thank you to free-use contributors to The Noun Project for the images and icons.
+- Thank you free-use contributors of The Noun Project for the images and icons.
 Individual credits can be found in the alt tags.
 - Thank you to the open source developers who made the image processor Gimp.